jiawei0304/ECG-Image-Compression/README.md

 ## 📂 Dataset

 The ECG image dataset used in this study is derived from the **MIT-BIH Arrhythmia Database**.
-Each ECG signal was first visualized as a 2D image, then resized and preprocessed before applying the compression methods.
+Link for get dataset: https://www.physionet.org/content/mitdb/1.0.0/ Each ECG signal was first visualized as a 2D image, then resized and preprocessed before applying the compression methods.
+In this project is get the first 10 sec from each set for the data.
+In the part for training dataset used in CAE is generated using the same conversion method, i.e., one ECG image is generated every ten seconds, resulting in a total of approximately 8,500 ECG images.
+The first ECG image from each dataset is then removed for testing.

 ---